tino-onit/tino-onit.github.io/_posts/2022-09-21-Linux-Server-Initial.md

 # Initial config of a Linux server

  This is something - which I've gathered from different resources - that I do whenever I setup a new Linux server or workstation.
-In general, this would work with any distribution but I mostly use Ubuntu and Debian (tomato/tomahto)
+In general, this would work with any distribution but I mostly use Ubuntu and Debian.

 ## Create a new user (if not done during install)